ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 * These tests are available in the `App.tsx` file.

-* Testing the UI.
-We want to make sure that the text that is rendered contains *Welcome*.
+* We want to make sure that the text that is rendered contains *Welcome*.
 We use a regular expression in the test

     ```typescript
     test('renders App with Welcome', () => {